-It is concluded that the proposed use of the enzyme is technologically justified in the form and prescribed amounts, and has been demonstrated to be effective.
-The evidence presented is sufficient to determine that no safety concerns with the production microorganism or the enzyme exist.
-Thus xylanase derived from P. haloplanktis and produced by a GM source of B. subtilis is unlikely to pose any health risk when used as a food processing aid.
+It is concluded that the proposed use of the enzyme is technologically justified in its commercial form and proposed usage levels, and has been demonstrated to be effective.
+The evidence presented did not demonstrate any safety concerns associated with the production microorganism or the enzyme.
+Thus xylanase produced by GM B. subtilis that contains a xylanase gene sourced from P. haloplanktis is considered unlikely to pose any health concern when used as a food processing aid.